 Example 1: Fruit and Vegetables Consumption Infogram

-This diagram was created in ConceptDraw PRO using the Fruits and Vegetables libraries from the Food Court solution.
+This diagram was created in ConceptDraw DIAGRAM using the Fruits and Vegetables libraries from the Food Court solution.
 An experienced user spent 20 minutes creating this sample.

 Much is said about the importance of eating properly — this graphic shows that bad habits starts at an early age.
 Use the pictures of food from the solution libraries to illustrate charts and graphs.